It looks like we can't visit Boston now because we apprehended a couple of illegals up there and we didn't ask for their papers.

 In fact, it's a resume enhancement.

-There's no question, the same thing is going on with with the with with the illegal immigration, and just trying to set up circumstances where they can follow and project their cliches and their own bigotry that all of us who oppose Obama and any of his policies or people are nothing but a bunch of racists, sexists, and homophobes.
+They're just trying to set up circumstances where they can follow and project their clichés and their own bigotry that all of us who oppose Obama and any of his policies or people are nothing but a bunch of racists, sexists, and homophobes.

 That's exactly what they're doing.

-From this uh St. Louis Post Dispatchatory on the uh eighth graders in search of the oil spill down in Alabama.
+From this St. Louis Post-Dispatchatory on the eighth graders in search of the oil spill down in Alabama.

-Uh this is from their uh environmental what is this guy that uh uh uh the school Dave Grossman, the technology coordinator at the middle school.
+And this is from their environmental, what is this guy that the school, Dave Grossman, the technology coordinator at the middle school.

-I guess I'm yeah, scratch all's and Jack Plains and you know.
+I guess I'm, yeah, scratch-alls and jack planes and, you know.

 Oh, the film strip guy.